sheparddw/weather/README.md

 A super simple weather app that uses the user's specified coordinates to display a basic weather forecast based upon the noaa.gov weather API.

+To see this in action go to [https://sheparddw.github.io/weather/](https://sheparddw.github.io/weather/)

 ## Available Scripts

 In the project directory, you can run: